 Now we consider the number of possible functions.
 To keep things simple, assume that all functions take a single positive integer as input and yield a single positive integer as output.
 We will call such functions integer functions.
 A function is simply a mapping from input values to output values.
 Of course, not all computer programs literally take integers as input and yield integers as output.
-However, everything that computers read and write is essentially a series of num-
+However, everything that computers read and write is essentially a series of numbers, which may be interpreted as letters or something else.
+Any useful computer program's input and output can be coded as integer values, so our simple model of computer input and output is sufficiently general to cover all possible computer programs.